-How To Create Soft Light in Photography | Emily Teague
+How to Create Soft Light in Photography | Emily Teague

 More even and broad, soft light diminishes texture and smooths out uneven surfaces.
-Practically speaking, Emily explained that if your subject has “a lot of texture on their face like acne or bumps, soft light can help make that appear less noticeable.”
+Practically speaking, Emily explains that if your subject has “a lot of texture on their face like acne or bumps, soft light can help make that appear less noticeable.”
 Basically, soft light equals flattering light for anyone sitting in front of your camera.

 How to Create Soft Light by Diffusing the Light

 To diffuse means to “spread” or “scatter.”
 When it comes to lighting, diffusion refers to anything that spreads, scatters, or breaks up the concentrated beam of light coming from the light source.
 And it doesn’t have to be a fancy light modifier specifically made for photography.
-Diffusion could be a white bed sheet hung in front of a bright window or a lamp shade to soften the light of a bare bulb.
+Diffusion could be a white bed sheet hung in front of a bright window or a lampshade to soften the light of a bare bulb.
 Diffusers filter the light and reduce the intensity of both light and shadow.

 In order to create really soft light with her softboxes, Emily uses three layers of diffusion (called a baffle in the video): an inner diffuser, an outer diffuser, and yet another diffuser over the outer diffuser.
 Dazed and diffused yet?
 Hopefully not.
 Let’s move on.

-How To Create Soft Light by Making Your Light Source Bigger
+How to Create Soft Light by Making Your Light Source Bigger

 Here’s a good rule to remember when lighting your subjects: The larger your light source in relation to your subject the softer the light will be.
-“If you have a 100cm softbox,” Emily said, “and you also have a 175cm softbox and you trade them out to be at the same place on set, that 175cm softbox is going to give you much softer light.
+“If you have a 100cm softbox,” Emily says, “and you also have a 175cm softbox and you trade them out to be at the same place on set, that 175cm softbox is going to give you much softer light.
 Just keep in mind the size is in relation to your subject.”

 For example, a flashlight is a small, hard light source in relation to a human, but a flashlight to a needle would be a large, soft light source.
 Again, this is because size matters in relation to the subject.

-How To Create Soft Light by Bouncing the Light With a V-Flat
+How to Create Soft Light by Bouncing the Light with a V-Flat

 Another way to bounce light is to aim your light at a V-Flat or another white surface rather than shooting the light directly at the model.